rattadan/nRide_testnet/README.md

 - `nano .nrided/config/app.toml`      *head to your home folder and edit app.toml config file in hidden config directory*
 - edit app.toml, change `minimum-gas-prices = "0stake"` to `minimum-gas-prices = "0unride"`
 -
-If you run a Cosmos Testnet Validator node on the same machine:
+Only necessary ff you run a Cosmos Testnet Validator node on the same machine:
 - `nano .nrided/config/config.toml`      *check for RPC port allocation, to avoid port clashing*
 - `proxy_app = "tcp://127.0.0.1:26658"` change to `proxy_app = "tcp://127.0.0.1:27658"`  also check if your firewall allows these connections
 - under the [rpc] and [p2p] section change each